MProx/deep_q_learning/README.md

 ## TO DO:

-- Possible memory leaks: the current system seems to occupy much more RAM than it theoretically should.
-A full audit of the memory usage must be performed.

 - Possibly move all hyperparameters to a separate file, save in JSON format

 - Improve the model to use Double-DQN, Dueling DQN, etc.